 Typically, 3 to 4 embryos will be transferred to women up to 38 years of age.
 Statistically, approximately 50 to 65% of women who freeze eggs and return for them at SpringCreek Fertility in the Columbus, OH area subsequently become pregnant.

-The chances of pregnancy using frozen eggs is improved if she uses “younger” eggs that were frozen in her 20s or early 30s.
+The chances of pregnancy using frozen eggs are improved if she uses “younger” eggs that were frozen in her 20s or early 30s.
 Pregnancy rates for women who freeze their eggs after age 38 are typically dramatically lower – dropping to around 10%.

 However, when the latest technologies are performed there is no significant difference in viability between eggs that have been frozen, and “fresh” eggs that were implanted immediately.

-To date more than 5,000 babies have been born worldwide via frozen eggs!
+To date, more than 5,000 babies have been born worldwide via frozen eggs!